agentmodels/agentmodels.org/chapters/4-reasoning-about-agents.md

 var observe = worldAndStart.world.observe;
 var fullObserve = getFullObserve(observe);
 var transition = worldAndStart.world.transition;

-// TODO: we only need to condition on a single action.
-// TODO Instead of this function, can we just do simulate for a single step?
+// TODO Instead of this function, can we just do simulate?
 // Or else just store the observation somewhere.

 var makeTrajectory = function(state) {